iodigital-com/io-technology/data/blog/going-beyond-constants-with-custom-properties.md

 }
 ```

-In this example we just change the color of a background and the text based on a darkest and lightest color, which are custom properties as well.
+In this example we just change the color of a background and the text based on a darkest and lightest color, which in themselves are custom properties as well.

 ## Custom properties can contain anything you want